 We're living in an era of data overload.
 From the micro to macro level, never before has so much information been at your fingertips.
-Want to know how many hard-braking incidents you had today?
-There's software that can tell you.
+Want to know how many hard-braking incidents one of your drivers had today?
+Fleet-management software can tell you.
 Wondering what's the average speed in the country's worst freight bottlenecks?
 There's research that can answer that, too.

 While access to statistics is convenient, the sheer volume of reports and figures at your disposal can make it difficult to pick out those most relevant to a given situation.
-And having command of the right numbers and spotting trends is vital to making smart business decisions.
+When operating a trucking fleet, having command of the right numbers and spotting trends is vital to making smart business decisions.